 Throughout Henderson County, there are several other dog parks:

 Jackson Park at 4th Ave.
 East in Hendersonville features an off-leash dog area.
-Managed by the Henderson County Parks & Recreation Dept., Jackson Park has 212 acres of land that includes many walking trails.
+Managed by the Henderson County Parks & Recreation Dept., Jackson Park has 220acres that include many walking trails.

-Bill Moore Community Park (formerly known as Fletcher Community Park) includes a dog park.
-Operated by The Town of Fletcher, Bill Moore Community Park is made up 75 acres that also include walking trails and access to Cane Creek.
+Bill Moore Community Park includes a dog park.
+Operated by The Town of Fletcher, the park is made up 75 acres that also include walking trails and access to Cane Creek.

 Mills River Park features a dog park.
-The 50-acre Mills River Park also includes a multi-use trail and a canoe and kayak launch on the MillsRiver.
+The 50-acre Mills River Park also includes a multi-use trails and a canoe and kayak launch on the MillsRiver.

 Exploring State Parks and National Forests with Pets

 Hendersonville is not far from such state parks and forests as DuPont State Recreational Forest, Holmes Educational State Forest and Chimney Rock State Park.
-Pets are allowed in North Carolina State Parks and State Forests as long as they are on an attended leash no longer than six feet and are under the constant control of the owner.
+Pets are allowed in North Carolina State Parks and State Forests as long as they are on an attended leash no longer and are under the constant control of the owner or some other person.
 With the exception of service animals for people with disabilities, pets are not allowed in public buildings in state parks or state forests.
-Henderson County residents also enjoy regional hiking and camping with their pets in Pisgah National Forest and Nantahala National Forest.
-Pet owners must crate, cage or restrain their pets on leashes not exceeding six feet or otherwise physically confine their pets at all times.
-Other than guide dogs accompanying people with visual or hearing impairments, pets are not permitted in public buildings in national forests.

 Animal Adoptions, Education and More